NNS Aradu: Construction and history

 The need to have a modern sophisticated frigate to complement and eventually replace the Nigerian Navy's long serving frigate, NNS Obuma became apparent to naval planners in the mid-1970s.
 NNS Nigeria was fast becoming irrelevant in the fast changing world of naval technology.
 The Nigerian Navy needed to reach blue waters with the appropriate ships in terms of firepower, extended operational range and enhanced surveillance capability.
 The MEKO 360 frigate became the answer to these aspirations.
 The ship initially named Republic was ordered on 3 November 1977 from Blohm + Voss.
 Her keel was laid down at Hamburg, West Germany on 1 December 1978 and she was launched on 25 January 1980.
 On 1 November of the same year, following a new policy of the Nigerian Navy, the frigate was renamed Aradu meaning "thunder".
 The ship was deemed completed on 4 September 1981.
-Aradu sailed from its shipyard and arrived at Lagos on 21 December 1981 and was commissioned on 22 February 1982.
+Aradu sailed from its shipyard and arrived Lagos on 21 December 1981 and was commissioned on 22 February 1982.

 Since she entered naval service, NNS Aradu has taken part in major naval exercises, fleet reviews and diplomatic cruises.
 She played a prominent part in "Operation Seadog" in 1985 and "Operation Odion" in 1987.
 In 1987, Aradu ran aground twice and was involved in a major collision.
 The frigate underwent a significant refit in 1991 at Wilmont Point, Lagos with Blohm + Voss aid, lasting until 1994.
 The ship has undertaken extensive diplomatic visits to countries like Gabon, Congo, Zaire, Equatorial Guinea and numerous European countries.
 She has also participated in joint exercises with visiting ships of the German, Indian, French and the Brazilian navies.
 Aradu ran aground again early in 1994 during post refit trials, and was assessed as beyond economical repair in 1995, but then managed to go to sea again in early 1996, and again in 1997 when she broke down for several months in Monrovia, Liberia.
 She then steamed back to Lagos on one engine in 1998.